Models

 • pupil_plane_im – The name of a file containing the pupil plane image to use instead of creating one from obscuration, struts, etc. [default: None]

-Second, there may be an atmospheric component, which uses either a galsim.Kolmogorov or galsim.VonKarman to model the profile.
+Second, there is an atmospheric component, which uses either a galsim.Kolmogorov or galsim.VonKarman to model the profile.

-Finally, there is allowed to be a final Gaussian component and an applied shear.
+Finally, there is both an additional Gaussian component to describe CCD diffusion and separately an applied shear.

 Since there are a lot of parameters here, we provide the option of setting many of them from a template value. e.g. template = ‘des’ will use the values stored in the dict piff.optical_model.optical_templates[‘des’].

-template – A key word in the dict piff.optical_model.optical_template to use for setting values of these parameters. [default: None]
+• template – A key word in the dict piff.optical_model.optical_templates to use for setting values of these aperture parameters. [default: None]

 If you use a template as well as other specific parameters, the specific parameters will override the values from the template. e.g. to simulate what DES would be like at lambda=1000 nm (the default is 700), you could do: